NodeOS/NodeOS/resources/runners/README.md

 However it will run as readonly which means everything is handled in memory and it will be lost on shutdown.

-You can you can use the script `bin/installUSB`, which will automatically create a read/write filesystem.
+You can use the script `bin/installUSB`, which will automatically create a read/write filesystem.
 The script will use the remaining space on the USB drive for the filesystem.

 ## What now?